An introduction to Social Policy

 Asa Briggs, in a classic essay on the British welfare state, identified three principal elements.
 These were

-This has become identified, in practice, with the 'institutional' model of welfare: the key elements are social protection, and the provision of welfare services on the basis of right.
+This has become identified with the 'institutional' model of welfare.
+The key elements of institutional welfare are social protection, and the provision of welfare services on the basis of right.

 Otto von Bismarck.